 Central Michigan University (CMU) has grown from a teachers' college founded in 1892 to being a R2 - Doctoral Universities: High Research Activity institution.
-CMU is the 160th largest four-year public institution in America and offers more than 200 academic programs at the undergraduate, masters, specialist, and doctoral levels.
+CMU is among the top 200 largest four-year public institutions in America and offers more than 200 academic programs at the undergraduate, masters, specialist, and doctoral levels.
 Its nationally acclaimed degrees include programs ranging from the health professions and biosciences to business and communications.

-The proposed capital project would further the university's mission of being committed to the pursuit of knowledge, wisdom, discovery and creativity.
+The proposed capital project would further the university's commitment to the pursuit of knowledge, wisdom, discovery and creativity.
 The project would assist students in fostering personal and intellectual growth through their studies in the sciences.
 The renovation of Brooks Hall would benefit all students in the College of Science and Engineering, as well as students in every major across the university as they fulfill their general education program.
 Specific programs that would benefit from the renovation include:

 - Astronomy

 - Biology

 - Environmental Engineering

 - Environmental Sciences

-- Fermentation Science